Pilot Plant Relocation

 Due to the closing of their factory based in Italy, Kraft Heinz required the safe removal and re installation of their equipment in their existing premises based in Holland.
-Specifically looking for a company that had a deep understanding of how their equipment works and the knowledge of how to safely transport it between two countries, they approached us to assist with the relocation project.
+Specifically looking for a company that had a deep understanding of how their equipment works and the knowledge of how to safely transport it between two countries, they approached us to assist with the pilot plant relocation project.

 Working closely with the team at Kraft Heinz and local contractors, we were able to look at both locations and establish the safest and most efficient relocation plan.
 Ensuring elements such as the removal of windows for easier access routes of both buildings would be executed correctly with the appropriate safety guarding put in place.
 As well as confirming timescales and logistics of the teams to guarantee a smooth process overall.

 Using our experience in electrical and mechanical engineering, the team carefully disconnected the equipment, before safely transferring the various pieces to the lorries for transportation.
 After a successful trip across Europe, and liaising with the team based at the Holland factory we were able to perform the appropriate checks to the equipment to ensure no damage had occurred in transit.